It can happen to any of us. Walking to your front door realising that someone’s already broken in and helped themselves to your possessions.

 Security mark your property

-Keep your car safe from vandals
+Keep your car safe from vandals and thieves

 Get an alarm or immobiliser fitted

 For older vehicles, a steering lock will do.
 Arrange for the windows to be etched with the car registration.

 Never store your car documents inside the vehicle and don't keep any other important documents or valuables in the glove box.